 Apply a tourniquet above the intended puncture site.

-- Press the blue button on the side of the AccuVein to turn on the vein display light.
+- Press the purple button on the side of the AccuVein to turn on the vein display light.

 - Hold the device over the surface of the skin making sure the vein display light is centered directly above the vein’s centerline.
 Do not move or rotate the device to either side of the vein.
 This will offset the projected vein from its true location beneath the skin.
 You can then often enhance display quality by adjusting the height and angle slightly, in particular by moving the device closer or further from the skin to help bring additional veins into view.